The benefits of quitting coffee

 Could giving coffee a miss be the key to better health?

 For many of us, our day doesn’t officially start until we have that first gulp – or oversized mug – of coffee.
-And while drinking within the recommended daily intake (400 mg, or approximately two cups) shouldn’t cause any adverse health effects, there are benefits to skipping it altogether.
+And while drinking within the recommended daily intake (400 mg, or approximately two espressos) shouldn’t cause any adverse health effects, there are benefits to skipping it altogether.

 Drinking caffeinated beverages is like running your body on credit.
 As nutritionist Melissa Smith explains, caffeine locks onto receptors that are involved in energy production, tricking your body into having more energy, while using up natural energy-giving molecules that are normally reused in the energy production cycle.

 Caffeine also increases your stress response, which results in the release of the stress hormone cortisol.
 “An increase in cortisol will cause an increase in blood sugar levels which then increases insulin.
 This increases inflammation, making you feel tired and lousy,” Melissa says.

 2. You’ll sleep better